 Day 1: Burlington to St. Johnsbury, Vermont – 76 miles

 The picturesque city of Burlington, Vermont sits on the shores of Lake Champlain.
 Its waterfront has recently been developed into a playground for locals and tourists alike.
 You can rent boats, bike the 10-mile path that hugs the river or catch the ferry across the lake to New York State.
 Browse car-free Church Street Marketplace, where quirky local shops sit side-by-side with familiar favorites.
-If the weather is fine, you are sure to be entertained by street musicians, mimes and assorted performers.
+If the weather is fine, you can enjoy entertainers including street musicians, mimes and assorted performers.

-Stroll around the campus of the University of Vermont and have lunch at Henry’s Diner on Bank Street, just off Church Street.
-It is an authentic, kid-friendly diner, the perfect place to tempt little appetites.
+Stroll around the campus of the University of Vermont and have lunch at Henry’s Diner, established in 1925.
+It is on Bank Street, just off Church Street and is an authentic, kid-friendly diner that is the perfect place to tempt little appetites.

-Getting back onto Route 2, you will be in St. Johnsbury in 30 minutes.
-This active little town, fondly known as St. Jay, has a variety of lodging choices ranging from cottages to B&Bs to motels, many of which can been on the Discover St. Johnsbury website.
+Getting back onto Route 2, you will arrive in St. Johnsbury in 30 minutes.
+This active little town, fondly known as St. Jay, has a variety of lodging choices ranging from cottages to B&Bs to motels, many of which are on the Discover St. Johnsbury website.

 Day 2: St. Johnsbury to Lake Willoughby – 28 miles

 St. Johnsbury is a wonderful family destination and is home to the Fairbanks Museum and Planetarium.
 The Victorian building that houses it is a gem, set among residential Victorian homes on Main Street.
-Exhibits include Bug Art, a collection of mosaics created by thousands of beetles, moths and butterflies; the Exploration Station, an interactive area focusing on ecology, electricity and engineering, and the only planetarium in Vermont.
+Exhibits include Bug Art, a collection of mosaics created by thousands of beetles, moths and butterflies; the Exploration Station, an interactive area focusing on ecology, electricity and engineering; and the only planetarium in Vermont.
 The lower level is home to a real weather station, and you may see Eyes on the Skies, a regional weather broadcast being prepared.
-It is small enough to not overwhelm kids, yet there is plenty to stimulate their scientific curiosity.
+It is small enough so that it is not overwhelming to kids, yet there is plenty to stimulate their scientific curiosity.

 If your family is game for another factory tour, Maple Grove Maple Factory is located on Route 2.
 The Maple Grove Museum re-creates the maple sugar process, starting from gathering the sap all the way to the boil down stage.
 See how the maple syrup is converted into candy and enjoy a free sample.

 Continue 10 miles north on Route 91 to tiny Barton, where you can connect to scenic Route 16 to Lake Willoughby, about a 15-minute drive.
-This remote, 600-foot deep lake was carved by ancient glaciers and it’s considered one of the state’s prettiest lakes.
+Ancient glaciers carved this remote600-foot deep lake and it’s considered one of the state’s prettiest lakes.
 It is secluded and largely undiscovered; the perfect place to have a refreshing (some would say bracing) dip in summer, or a hike in cooler months.
 You can spend a peaceful afternoon surrounded by natural beauty in any season in this remote corner of Vermont.
-Plan ahead if you want to spend the night as B&Bs and rental units are limited.
+Make plans ahead of time if you want to spend the night as B&Bs and rental units are limited.

 Day 3: Lake Willoughby to Hanover, New Hampshire – 84 miles